xyproto/webhandle/README.md

 webhandle
 =========

-Serve webpages with instapage, web.go and browserspeak.
+Serve webpages with instapage, web.go and onthefly.

 Deprecated package!
 I'm planning to use negroni middleware instead.